4S7xfPcbp1Hfayz/SD-WAN/README.md

 Address Range for VPNs: 172.31.0.0/17

+/!\ TODO:
-/!\ TODO SD-WAN Rules for internet
+- SD-WAN Rules for internet

 ### FW-HUB-01